latent-to/developer-docs/docs/subnets/crowdloans/crowdloans-tutorial.md

 ## Observe dividends distribution

-Emissions accrue in Alpha (subnet share units).
-On distribution, the contributors’ alpha is unstaked/swapped to TAO using the subnet pool; if swap/unstake cannot proceed (liquidity/price), the alpha is accumulated for later.
+Emissions accrue in Alpha (subnet share units), but are distributed in TAO.
+On distribution, the contributors' alpha is unstaked/swapped to TAO using the subnet pool; if swap/unstake cannot proceed (liquidity/price), the alpha is accumulated for later.

 Owner emissions are periodically split among contributors and the beneficiary, but only when all of these are true: